dhlab-basel/rti.js/README.md

 # rti.js

 A set of tools for rendering and interacting with RTI/PTM data in a web browser.
-IIIF compliant, three.js - based and supporting multi-resolution.
+IIIF compliant, three.js-based and supporting multi-resolution.

 ## Overview ##